lvhs/lvhs-ios/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

  copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following
  conditions:

+ * Link to the MagicalRecord Repository at http:/github.com/magicalpanda/magicalrecord in the credits section of your application

  The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+ This software license is in accordance with the standard MIT License.

  THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND